Syamgith/Flipkart-Notifier/README.md

 Flipkart might block direct requests if they detect scraping activity.
 To improve reliability and reduce the chances of being blocked, this script supports using [ScraperAPI](https://www.scraperapi.com/).
 They offer a free tier that is usually sufficient for personal use.

 1.  **Sign up** at [ScraperAPI](https://www.scraperapi.com/) to get your free API key.
-2. Add your ScraperAPI key to your `config/.env` file:
+2. Add your ScraperAPI key to your `.env` file:
     `env
 SCRAPERAPI_KEY=your_scraperapi_key_here
 `
     If `SCRAPERAPI_KEY` is set, the script will automatically route its requests through ScraperAPI.
-If it's left blank, the script will attempt to make direct requests to Flipkart (which is more likely to encounter blocks).
+If it's left blank, the script will attempt to make direct requests to Flipkart (which may sometimes encounter blocks).

 ## Usage